Live action role-playing game

-Live action role-playing (LARP) is a form of role-playing game where the participants physically portray their characters.
+Live action role-playing (LARP) is a form of role-playing game where the participants physically portray their selected characters.
 The players pursue goals within a fictional setting represented by real-world environments while interacting with each other in character.
 The outcome of player actions may be mediated by game rules or determined by consensus among players.
-Event arrangers called gamemasters decide the setting and rules to be used and facilitate play.
+Event arrangers called gamemasters decide the setting, specify the rules to be used, and facilitate play.

-The first LARPs were run in the late 1970s, inspired by tabletop role-playing games and genre fiction.
+The first LARPs took place in the late 1970s, inspired by tabletop role-playing games and genre fiction.
 The activity spread internationally during the 1980s and has diversified into a wide variety of styles.
 Play may be very game-like or may be more concerned with dramatic or artistic expression.
-Events can also be designed to achieve educational or political goals.
+Gamemasters may design events to achieve educational or political goals.
 The fictional genres used vary greatly, from realistic modern or historical settings to fantastic or futuristic eras.
-Production values are sometimes minimal, but can involve elaborate venues and costumes.
+Production-values, though sometimes minimal, can involve elaborate venues and costumes.
 LARPs range in size from small private events lasting a few hours, to large public events with thousands of players lasting for days.